How to Calculate the Turnaround Time of a Translation Project?

 In case you have high visual documents, translators need to perform another step called Desktop Publishing (DTP) which replicates the source formatting for the translated files.
 And of course, more time is needed to complete this process.

-When it comes to more technically complex projects such as website and app localization or video localization, technical engineers need some time to process the source files (e.g. XML, CSV, SRT, etc.) before translators can work on them, then later, export files in the formats that can run well with the localized products.
+When it comes to more technically complex projects such as website and app localization or video localization, technical engineers need some time to process the source files (such as XML, CSV, SRT, etc.) before translators can work on them, then later, export files in the formats that can run well with the localized products.

 Need to Calculate Exact Turnaround Time for Your Translation?